forsyde/forsyde-shallow/pages/getting_started.md

 ## Introduction

 ForSyDe (Formal System Design) has been developed as system design methodology for heterogeneous embedded systems.
 The initial idea of ForSyDe has been to start with an abstract and formal specification model, that is then refined using well-defined design transformations into a low-level implementation model, and finally mapped into an implementation in hardware or software [[Sander and Jantsch, 2004]]({{ site.parent-url }}/publications.html#2004).
 Initially ForSyDe only used the synchronous model of computation (MoC), but has later been extended to cover additional models of computation, which can be integrated into one executable heterogeneous model of computation.
-For the synchronous model of computation there exists a synthesis back-end, which translates an executable synchronous ForSyDe model into the corresponding VHDL-code that can then further be synthesized using a commercial logic synthesis tool.
+For the synchronous model of computation there exists a synthesis back-end, which translates an executable synchronous ForSyDe model into the corresponding VHDL-code that can then further be synthesised using a commercial logic synthesis tool.

-The tutorial focuses mainly on the modeling concepts of ForSyDe.
+The tutorial focuses mainly on the modelling concepts of ForSyDe.
 We will explain the concepts using the synchronous model of computation, but the main concepts apply to all other supported ForSyDe models of computation as well.
 The tutorial has been written in such a way that knowledge of the functional programming language Haskell should not be required.
 However, in order to design systems in ForSyDe good knowledge of the main Haskell concepts is needed.
 For more information on Haskell consult the ​[Haskell web page](https://www.haskell.org/), where you find a lot of information and links to books and tutorials.
 For more information on ForSyDe consult the ForSyDe page.

 ### Installing ForSyDe-Shallow

 To install the ForSyDe-Shallow library, we assume that you have installed ForSyDe-Shallow according to the Quick Start Instructions on the [ForSyDe-Shallow overview page]({{ parent-url }}/index#quick-start).

-## System Modeling in ForSyDe
+## System Modelling in ForSyDe
 In contrast to other approaches based on functional languages, ForSyDe has been designed to be able to specify systems at a high level of abstraction.
 However, we start with simple examples of the hardware world in order to introduce the main ForSyDe concepts.

 If you have installed ForSyDe, start the GHC interpreter `ghci` and add the module `ForSyDe.Shallow`: